MAD9137/f2024/docs/assessments/projects/mid-term.md

 For your midterm project, you will create an iOS application that lets users keep a schedule of events and their details.

-In this application you will **import** and reuse the two class files you created in Assignment 1 (`Event.swift`, and `Schedule.swift`), and will be using the knowledge you gained from Assignment 2.
+In this application you will **import** and reuse the two class files you developed in the first two assignments (`Event.swift`, and `Schedule.swift`), and will be building on the knowledge you utilized in Assignment 2.

 ## Overview